martinzf/get_rotated/README.md

     -W(\tilde{\vec{\omega}}) A &= \dot{A}
 \end{align*}$$

-This could easily be solved numerically, however it turns out that the problem has an analytic solution!!
-I've implemented the algorithm outlined in van Zon et al., 2007 in order to calculate the attitude matrix at any time $t$.
+This matrix ODE could easily be solved numerically, however it turns out that the problem has an analytic solution!!
+I've implemented the algorithm outlined in van Zon et al., 2007 in order to calculate the $A$ matrix at any time $t$.

 ### References
 [van Zon, Ramses & Schofield, Jeremy.
 (2007).
 Numerical implementation of the exact dynamics of free rigid bodies.
 Journal of Computational Physics.
 225. 145-164.
 10.1016/j.jcp.2006.11.019.](https://www.researchgate.net/publication/222535012_Numerical_implementation_of_the_exact_dynamics_of_free_rigid_bodies)

 ### Acknowledgements
-Many thanks to my Classical Mechanics teacher [Artemio López](http://jacobi.fis.ucm.es/artemio/UCM/English.html) for helping me understand the problem and showing me the article linked above.
+Many thanks to my Classical Mechanics teacher [Artemio González López](http://jacobi.fis.ucm.es/artemio/UCM/English.html) for helping me understand the problem and directing me to the article linked above.